ggbioing/mcvae/README.md

-# MCVAE / sMCVAE

-Code related to the paper:
+# MultiChannel VAE

+The MultiChannel VAE (MCVAE) is an extension of the variational autoencoder able to jointly model multiple data source that here we name *channels*.

+This repository contains the code related to two papers.

+## [Sparse] MCVAE

+In this paper we present the MCVAE along with an option to have a __sparse__ latent representation.

+Working examples can be found under `examples/mcvae`

+If you use this work, please cite:

 *Sparse Multi-Channel Variational Autoencoder for the Joint Analysis of Heterogeneous Data*

 by Luigi Antelmi, Nicholas Ayache, Philippe Robert, Marco Lorenzi.

 Link: http://proceedings.mlr.press/v97/antelmi19a.html